stackless-dev/stackman/README.md

     1. Save and restore volatile registers on the stack
     2. Adjust stack pointer
     3. Call the callback before and after adjusting the stack pointer.
+- Assembly support
+  The straightforward and application-agnostic switching allows the switching function to be implemented in full assembler.
+This removes the risk of inline-assembler doing any sort of unexpected things such as in-lining the function or otherwise change the assumptions that the function makes about its environment.
+This assembly code can be created by the in-line assembler in a controlled environment.

 ## Supported platforms
 The current code is distilled out of other work, with the aim of simplifying and